Professor Weisi Guo

 Head of Human Machine Intelligence Group

-ow at the Alan Turing Institute
+Visiting Fellow at the Alan Turing Institute

 Cambridge: MEng, MA, PhD